Akirazian/library/README.md

 # library
-A library app that allows users to add and track books using localStorage.
+A library app made with Boostrap that allows users to add and track books.
+The user library is saved using localStorage.

-- [Micromodal.js](https://micromodal.vercel.app/) by @knowkalpesh and @ghosh
 - [to-title-case.js](https://github.com/gouch/to-title-case) David Gouch